 1g.
-VISITORS/VOLUNTEERS OHA/ODE Requirements Hybrid/Onsite Plan Restrict non-essential visitors/volunteers.
-Examples of essential visitors include: DHS Child Protective Services, Law Enforcement, etc. Examples of non-essential visitors/volunteers include: Parent Teacher Association (PTA), classroom volunteers, etc. Screen all visitors/volunteers for symptoms upon every entry.
-Restrict from school property any visitor known to have been exposed to COVID-19.
-See table "Planning for COVID-19 Scenarios in Schools."
-No facility use requests will be accepted by non-student group entities, unless they are essential to the operation of school or local emergency services.
+VISITORS/VOLUNTEERS OHA/ODE Requirements Hybrid/Onsite Plan Restrict non-essential visitors/volunte Examples of essential visitors incl Services, Law Enforcement, etc. Examples of non-essential visitor Teacher Association (PTA), classre Screen all visitors/volunteers for symplements.
+Restrict from school property any visit exposed to COVID-19.
+See table "Plantin Schools." s/volunteers include: Parent com volunteers, etc. toms upon every entry. or known to have been No facility use requests will be accepted by non-student group entities, unless they are essential to the operation of school or local emergency services.
 Visitor protocol will include the washing of hands upon entry and exit of the building, as well as screening for symptoms upon every entry.
-No visitors known to have been exposed to COVID 19 within the preceding 14 calendar days will be allowed on campus. ✓ Visitors/volunteers must wash or sanitize their hands upon entry and exit. ✓ Visitors/volunteers must maintain six-foot distancing, wear face coverings, and adhere to all other provisions of this guidance.
-Visitors/Volunteers will be unable to work in schools, or complete other volunteer activities that require in person interaction, at this time.
+No visitors known to have been exposed to COVID 19 within the preceding 14 calendar days will be allowed on campus.
+Visitors/volunteers must wash or saninand exit.
+Visitors/volunteers must maintain six-coverings, and adhere to all other provings. foot distancing, wear face Visitors/Volunteers will be unable to work in schools, or complete other volunteer activities that require in person interaction, at this time.
 Adults in schools are limited to essential personnel only.
 Visitors will be visually screened for symptoms during signin.
 Visitors will not be allowed entry if symptomatic